 As a last resort, a doctor might recommend a hysterectomy.
 Again, this is not the preferred treatment method, but it will eliminate severe symptoms of adenomyosis.

 Fortunately, your OB-GYN is there to help.
 Dealing with adenomyosis can be tough emotionally and physically, and that’s why we’re here to offer medical and emotional support for women who deal with adenomyosis’s worst symptoms.
+(Perhaps you might also find it interesting to read about the Treatment of diseases)

 Contact Plaza OB-GYN for help with adenomyosis